15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Centuries ago, people living near Lake Urriðavatn in East Iceland noticed that certain spots on the lake would not freeze in the winter.
 The reason for that is underwater hot springs and not a lake monster… which is what the people initially believed.

-The Vök Baths utilise these underwater hot springs and have created a series of floating pools on the lake.
+The Vök Baths utilize these underwater hot springs and have created a series of floating pools on the lake.
 Here, you can unwind in the hot spring water surrounded by the cold lake.
-You even have the option to go into the lake itself as ladders lead down to the water.
+You even have the option to go into the lake itself via ladders leading down to the water.
 But be warned, it is very cold!

-On-shore are two hot pools and a pool par.
+On the shore are two hot pools and a pool par.
 There is also a sauna and a cold tunnel with a mist shower.
-Once you are out of the water, you can enjoy refreshments at the Vök Bistro or Tea Bar.
+Once you’re out of the water, you can enjoy refreshments at the Vök Bistro or Tea Bar.

-14. Seljavallalaug – Hidden Away in South Iceland
+14. Seljavallalaug Swimming Pool– Hidden Away in South Iceland

 Seljavallalaug is one of the most Instagrammable spots in the country.
-However, though you might have seen countless photos of the pool, it is still quite secluded as mighty mountains hide it away.
-And people often miss it when they rush between South Iceland’s attractions such as the waterfalls Seljalandsfoss and Skógafoss.
+However, though you might have seen countless photos of this public pool, it is still quite secluded as mighty mountains hide it.
+And people often miss it when they rush between South Iceland’s attractions, such as the waterfalls Seljalandsfoss and Skógafoss.

 Fed by naturally hot water, Seljavallalaug was built in 1923, making it the oldest swimming pool in Iceland.
 Not much has changed since the 1920s, so visiting this remote pool is like stepping back in time.
 On-site are changing facilities but not much else.

 So why is it on this list?
 Because of the setting.
-Mountains and waterfalls around this pool are breathtaking, and the 20 minute, easy hike from the parking lot to the pool is fantastic.
+The mountains and waterfalls around this pool are breathtaking, and the 20-minute, easy hike from the parking lot to the pool is fantastic.
 Any photo you take here is sure to get a lot of attention on social media.
-Just wear your swimsuit underneath your clothes, put your regular clothes in a bag, and you don’t have to worry about the changing facilities.

-15. Beer Spa – Combining Two Great Hobbies
+17. Beer Spa – Combining My Two Favorite Things

 The beer in the spa is at the early stages of fermentation and has a low pH value.
-That means that it can tighten and soften your hair follicles, leaving your hair silky smooth.
-In addition, the yeast during this stage is an excellent source of Vitamin B, which has a revitalising effect on hair and skin.
-And it is also a great source of protein, potassium, iron, zink, and magnesium.
+That means it can tighten and soften your hair follicles, leaving your hair silky smooth.
+In addition, the yeast during this stage is an excellent source of Vitamin B, which has a revitalizing effect on hair and skin.
+It is also a great source of protein, potassium, iron, zinc, and magnesium.

 The hops are rich in antioxidants and alpha acids and can soothe and relax your muscles.
 On top of that, the oils and minerals in the beer water are considered to have anti-inflammatory effects.
 Who knew beer could be this good for you?